IvanLin00/02_Final/README.md

       - swaps a card with a card in a random position 52 times
    - deal card: Jimmy Luo
       - currently not functional
-      - idea: move front node to next node and free the front node
+      - idea: move front card node to next card node and free the front card node